vl-pixel00/3DReconstruction-Industrial-Project/README.md

 ---

-*This project was developed as part of advanced computer graphics coursework, demonstrating practical applications of 3D reconstruction and automated dataset generation techniques.*
+*This project was developed as part of computer graphics coursework, demonstrating practical applications of 3D reconstruction and automated dataset generation techniques.*